matcha-ai/matcha/docs/jit/autograd.md

 This is usually the case when working with discrete values, such as in `argmax`.
 If the derivative is not defined (or the Op simply doesn't implement it), it is assumed to be zero.
 This will again make it possible to acquire at least some gradients.
-Moreover, even the locally unreachable gradients will be computed with at least partial correctness, if there exists some other derivative chain leading to it.
+Moreover, even the locally unreachable gradients will be computed with at least partial correctness, if there exists some other derivative lambda leading to it.

 ## requireGrad